toast2134/eecs12/README.md

-# EECS12
+# EECS 12
-Online save for EECS12 - Introduction to Python at UCI
+Portfolio for EECS12 - Introduction to Python at UCI

 ### Topics Covered
 - Variables and names